 From farmhouse to private golf club

-Established in 1901, the historic building where George Werst Funeral Home is located today was originally a large farmhouse.
+Established in 1901, the historic building where Werst & LaBella Funeral Home is located today was originally a large farmhouse.
 The farmhouse was built in the 1850s by John Siney on land purchased from his father-in-law, Nicholas Wyckoff.
 The Siney family owned and operated a stage coach line, which ran along Myrtle Avenue (then known as the Plank Road) in Glendale, Queens.

 In 1886, the house was sold to Henry Meyer, a Brooklyn grocer.
 Soon after, Henry established his own tobacco business and within a few years, Henry’s “Ivanhoe Tobacco Co.” became a major industry in Glendale.
 In fact, Ivanhoe Park is named for Henry’s tobacco brand.
 Eventually, Henry became part of L&M (Liggett & Meyer) Cigarettes.